Searching Your Library

 (tag:rust OR tag:python) is:favorite

-Without parentheses, tag:rust OR tag:python is:favorite would be interpreted as: bookmarks tagged "rust" OR bookmarks that are tagged "python" AND favorited — which is probably not what you want.
+Without parentheses, tag:rust OR tag:python is:favorite would be interpreted as: anything tagged "rust" OR items that are tagged "python" AND favorited, which is probably not what you want.

 More examples: